 - For any questions or concerns please contact the NWHE secretary.

-Harvest Party Committee (1 position)
+Harvest Party Committee (3 positions)

 Assist the chairman with setting and cleaning up as well as facilitating the event.
+For the 2023-2024 school year this event will take place on October 30, 2023.

 Kindergarten Graduation Chairperson***